Koushik4010/ReadersWritersProblem/README.md

 wait(orderQueue);  //wait untill all the process arrived first are completed wait(accessResource);  //access of the shared resource by readers, and the writers are blocked from accessing

-     //Writing is performed by accessing the shared resource signal(orderQueue);
+     //Writing is performed by accessing the shared resource

+signal(orderQueue);
 signal(accessResource);  //signaling the readers to access the shared resource
 ```
+**Semaphores Used:**
+- `orderQueue` : requests are preserved in order of arrival uses FIFO priority.
+- `accessResource` : Mutual exclusion of reading and writing processes.
+- `readersMutex` : Prevents race condition while readcount is updating.

+**Variables Used:**
+- `readcount` : keep track of number of readers.